JeffreyBenjaminBrown/hode/README.md

 (`libxrandr-dev`, `lbxss-dev` and `libx11-dev`, maybe?).
 If it does, install those too.
 Then return to the cloned repo and try `stack ghci` again.

-Once that works and you're in GHCI, run `ui`.
-(If you're a hacker, you might want to run `st <- ui`, so that you can inspect `st` after exiting Hode.
-After inspection, you can resume where you left off by running `st <- uiFromSt st`.)